thumper/thumper.github.io/_posts/2017-05-07-lending-club.md

 until a few months later when some loans stopped paying.
 As more months passed, I saw that several loans were being charged off and a couple would start performing again and even pay a late fee.
-Now that all the loans have completed, let's take a look at the numbers involved.
+Now that all the loans have completed, let's take a look at the numbers involved for this first portfolio.

 | Invested | $6,550 |
 | Weighted Average Rate | 15.52% |